geoceiver/ground-control/cddis-archiver/README.md

 # CDDIS Archiver

-A high-performance Rust application for archiving GNSS data from NASA's Crustal Dynamics Data Information System (CDDIS) using Restate workflows for reliable data processing and storage.
+A high-performance Rust application for archiving GNSS data from NASA's Crustal Dynamics Data Information System (CDDIS) using Restate workflows for data processing and and Cloudflare R2 for storage.

 ## Overview